-The 1-D DT-CWT can be extended to 2-D to produce directionally selective wavelet subbands [22], [23], as shown in Fig.2a.
-The impulse responses of the oriented wavelet filters are important for motion estimation, because the motion in the direction normal to the stripes of the filter response will cause an approximately linear phase change in the corresponding subband coefficients.
+The 1-D DT-CWT can be extended to 2-D to produce directionally selective wavelet subbands [22], [23], as shown in Fig. 2(a).
+The impulse responses of the oriented wavelet filters are important for motion estimation because the motion in the direction normal to the stripes of the filter response will cause an approximately linear phase change in the corresponding subband coefficients.
 In other words, the DT-CWT has an analogy to the Fourier transform, in the way that a shift in the spatial domain corresponds to a linear phase change in the frequency domain.
-For the DT-CWT in 3-D, each transform level has 28 subbands which are selective to nearplanar surfaces.
-The orientations of these surfaces for the 28 subbands correspond to approximately equally spaced patches on the surface of a hemisphere, one quadrant of which is shown in Fig.2b.
+For the DT-CWT in 3-D, each transform level has 28 subbands, which are selective to near-planar surfaces.
+The orientations of these surfaces for the 28 subbands correspond to approximately equally spaced patches on the surface of a hemisphere; one quadrant of which is shown in Fig. 2(b).

-The bandwidths of the wavelet filters are approximately one octave wide, which are well suited to detection of edges (2-D) or surfaces (3-D) since they are wide enough in frequency to be well localized in space, and yet narrow enough for their responses to approximate modulated waves with linear phaseversus-displacement characteristics.
+The bandwidths of the wavelet filters are approximately one octave wide, which are well suited to detection of edges (2-D) or surfaces (3-D), since they are wide enough in frequency to be well localized in space and yet narrow enough for their responses to approximate modulated waves with linear phase-versus-displacement characteristics.
 At any one scale, they approximately uniformly tile the 2-D frequency plane or 3-D frequency volume.
-Hence we feel they are close to optimal in their characteristics.
+Hence, we feel that they are close to optimal in their characteristics.

-B. The DT- $\mathbb{C}WT$ in 3-D
+B. DT- $\mathbb{C}WT$ in 3-D

-The DT-CWT is implemented in 3-D by performing separable filtering on rows, columns and slices of the 3-D dataset.

-This filtering process produces the structure shown in Fig.3, which contains 8 bands, namely LLL, HLL, LHL, HHL, LLH, HLH, LHH and HHH, as found in a conventional 3-D DWT.
-But in the dual-tree version, since there are two trees of filtering on each dimension, the DT-CWT produces an octal-tree system which introduces a redundancy of 2:1 on each dimension and gives a total redundancy of 8:1 in 3-D.
+The DT-CWT is implemented in 3-D by performing separable filtering on rows, columns, and slices of the 3-D data set.
+This filtering process produces the structure shown in Fig. 3, which contains eight bands, i.e., LLL, HLL, LHL, HHL, LLH, HLH, and HHH, as found in a conventional 3-D DWT.
+However, in the dual-tree version, since there are two trees of filtering on each dimension, the DT-CWT produces an octal-tree system, which introduces a redundancy of 2:1 on each dimension and gives a total redundancy of 8:1 in 3-D.

-Each subband in the octal-tree system produces 8 real coefficients (one from each tree) at each spatial location, and these can yield 4 directional subbands of complex coefficients by simple arithmetic sum and difference operations [22].
-Because of the Hilbert pair relationships, these 4 subbands correspond to different quadrants of the 3-D spectral halfspace, as depicted in Fig.4.
-Since the LLL band is used for the next level of complex wavelet transform, there are altogether $(8-1) \times 4 = 28$ directional subbands for each DT-CWT level.
-These subbands are produced by all the bands from the 8-band stucture except for the LLL band.
-To see how a quad of directional subbands can be generated by the coefficients of one band of the 8-band structure, we specifically consider the HHH band at a certain level of the DT-CWT (other bands follow the same derivation).
-The 3-D wavelet for the 1st quadrant HHH subband can be written as:
+Each subband in the octal-tree system produces eight real coefficients (one from each tree) at each spatial location, and these can yield four directional subbands of complex coefficients by simple arithmetic sum and difference operations [22].
+Because of the Hilbert pair relationships, these four subbands correspond to different quadrants of the 3-D spectral half-space, as depicted in Fig. 4.
+Since the LLL band is used for the next level of CWTs, there are altogether $(8-1)\times 4=28$ directional subbands for each DT-CWT level.
+These subbands are produced by all the bands from the eight-band stucture except for the LLL band.
+To see how a quad of directional subbands can be generated by the coefficients of one band of the eight-band structure, we specifically consider the HHH band at a certain level of the DT-CWT (other bands follow the same derivation).
+The 3-D wavelet for the first-quadrant HHH subband can be written as